 9. Pour the lobster mac and cheese into a coated baking dish, sprinkle with fresh breadcrumbs and some finely chopped lemon thyme.

 10. Bake for 20 minutes at 200° C or until the breadcrumbs are slightly golden and crisp.
 Serve straight away.

 For garnish use the lobster claw or tail on the mac and cheese.

 Whether you want to use live or frozen lobster, you will be surprised how easy it is to cook, even with zero experience.
 When picking a live lobster, use your nose to look for ones that are fresh.
 If they are moving, it is a good sign that they are straight from the sea.
 Most frozen lobsters are sold already picked and are great options, if dealing with live ones seem tedious.
 Cooking with live lobster means that you will be left with the shell and innards.
 Even though you might be tempted to toss everything in the trash, you should save it for later.
 The shells contain a lot of flavour, and greatly enhance pasta dishes, sauces, soups and even stews.

-Spices and other vegetables are great if you want to add something extra to your Lobster Mac and Cheese, but be careful not to add to many ingredients, as to drown out the amazing flavour of the lobster would be a shame.
+Spices and other vegetables are great if you want to add something extra to your Lobster Macaroni Cheese, but be careful not to add to many ingredients, as to drown out the amazing flavour of the lobster would be a shame.
 Lobster is renowned for its sweet and buttery flavour, and you want to savour all the nuances of the meat.
 When deciding what to add to your macaroni and cheese, think less is more.
 This way, you compliment the flavour, instead of saturating it.